-Fiscal Year Ended June 30, 2013
+Fiscal Year Ended June 30, 2014

-This Management Discussion and Analysis (MD&A) is presented to facilitate financial analysis and provide an overview of the financial activities of the Florence Urban Renewal Agency (the Agency) for the fiscal year ended June 30, 2013.
+This Management Discussion and Analysis (MD&A) is presented to facilitate financial analysis and provide an overview of the financial activities of the Florence Urban Renewal Agency (the Agency) for the fiscal year ended June 30, 2014.
 Information in the MD&A is based on currently known facts, decisions and conditions.
 Please read it in conjunction with the basic financial statements and the accompanying notes to those financial statements.
+All amounts in thousands unless stated otherwise.